 Seriously.
 It doesn’t exist.

 At least, not in the common law world.
-Sure, in civil law jurisdictions it might, depending on your definition of informality, but in those places, “informal” is a term of art, and it relies entirely on the defendant’s willingness to play nice with others.
+Sure, in civil law jurisdictions it might, depending on your definition of informality, but in those places, “informal” is a term of art, and it relies entirely on the defendant’s willingness to play nice with others (not to mention the foreign government’s willingness to let it happen).
 Let’s be honest here– if the defendant were going to play nice, then he’d just waive and service wouldn’t be necessary anyway, formalities be damned.

 The very nature of serving process– particularly from a due process perspective– requires at least a minimum of formalism.
 Mullane says so.
 Some examples: